Skip to main content

 1. Idéfix se fait un ami (Dogmatix Makes a Friend)

-4. Un goûter bien mérité (A Well-Deserved Snack)
+4. Un goûter bien mérité (The Well-Deserved Tea Party)

 5. Idéfix et le bébé (Dogmatix and the Baby)